dncoble/CubicOptimal/README.md

 0.3.1: Rotations x96 work.

-0.3.2: Restructure coordinate calculations to be faster.
+0.3.2: Restructure coordinate calculations to be faster, including breaking 0 = solved.

-0.3.3: Create big tables and use sym coordinates to reach ~14-15 depth.

-0.3.4: Create power and lexicographic heuristics.
+0.3.3: Create power and lexicographic heuristics.

-0.3.5: Implement SMA* search.
+0.3.4: Implement SMA* search.

 0.4.0: Coordinate class able to receive permutation input and perform operations on it.